 3. Yak’s Milk Chews: Himalayan dog chews are fantastic options for any type of pet and they’re nutritious as well!
 The Nepali use an ancient recipe to make this popular hard yak’s milk cheese.
 These all-natural chews are available in a vast selection of sizes and are soft enough that you never have to worry about your dog breaking a tooth or swallowing whole.
 They are also completely digestible and easy on any dog’s tummy.

 4. Edible Dental Chews: There are dozens of varieties of dental chews available, and it’s important to research which ones are right for your dog.
 These chews are generally 100% digestible with the added benefit of cleaning teeth and gums.
 Popular varieties of dental chews are made from potato starch – a gluten-free source of energy for your dogs.
 Their unique properties make them very easy to form into a variety of shapes and sizes so there is something available for any type of dog.
-Be sure that you buy the size appropriate for your dogs and don’t give more than 1-2 per week.
+Be sure that you buy the size appropriate for your dogs and follow package instructions.

 5. Antlers: Antlers are naturally shed from elk or deer and they are super tough alternatives to rawhide.
 However, it’s important to choose a size appropriate for your dog.
 Since antlers rarely splinter, the most avid chewers may find it’s possible to break a tooth.
 Make sure your dog is handling the antler well and not chewing too aggressively.